sys-uos/linkem/README.md

 application (which uses a specific port or protocol). **Hence, we recommend classifying packets with filters before link’em schedules them.** This [link](https://www.tldp.org/HOWTO/Adv-Routing-HOWTO/lartc.qdisc.filters.html) provides an introduction to filters using tc.
 The directory 'how-to' contains two scripts to assist you in getting started with a seed-based or trace-based emulation.

 Using the command *sudo tc qdisc add dev root netem help* you get the usage information.
-To use multiple network parameters, simply concatenate the commands.
+To use multiple network parameters, concatenate the commands.
 For example:
 ```
 sudo tc qdisc add dev lo root netem rng mersenne-twister seed 42 delay 1ms loss trace path/to/trace.txt
 ```